gitenter/gitenter/capsid/doc/rest-notes.md

 API has a big con: once deployed, they cannot be changed.
 REST is a way to adapting the changes.

+Alternative choices of HTTP:

++ Gopher protocol (RFC 1436): Similar to HTTP but without addressability.
++ FTP (RFC 959): File transfer.
+	+ No machine-readable way to point a file.
+	+ Long-live sessions.
++ BitTorrent: peer-to-peer protocol.
++ SSH: real-time protocol.

-Alternative choice of REST:
+Alternative choices of REST:

 + Atom Publishing Protocol (2005): which nobody is using right now.
 + SOAP: Lost a standoff with REST in 2007.
 Only used in big company (and not for public-facing API) now.

+### RESTful API

-Key components need to know about REST
+Key components about RESTful API (mostly share with a general web service/API):

-+ Resources
-+ Representations
-+ Name resources with URLs
++ Resources: The thing behind a URL.
++ Representations: The document the server sends.
 + Properly use HTTP methods
++ Addressability: Name resources with URLs.
+Every resource should have its own URL.
++ Short sessions/Statelessness:
+	+ HTTP sessions last for one request.
+	+ Server and client both keep state, but different kind of state.
+Server doesn't care what state the client is in.
+		+ Application state (definition): which URL are you on.
+		+ Resource state
+			+ Sending a GET doesn't change the state.
+			+ Receive a POST will create a new state.
+No way to back to the old state.
++ Connectedness
+	+ Self-descriptive message: User can make educated guesses of what is behind the link.
-+ Hypermedia/link: The single most important aspect of REST.
-Otherwise it is just a functional API.
+	+ Hypermedia/link *(The single most important aspect of REST.
+Otherwise it is just a functional API)*:
+		+ Hypermedia as the engine of application state (HATEOAS)

 Concept related to RESTful API: